SR80-app/SR80-Manuals/user-manual.md

 The grayed-out items are there so everyone can see what the app can do — they just can't access views that aren't meant for their device's role.

+**Cards / List view toggle:** Directly under the highlighted **Jobs** row (Front Counter) or **Work Queue** row (Tech Station), you'll see a small **Cards | List** segmented picker.
+This switches the board between the photo-card grid you've been using and a denser list layout.
+The choice sticks per iPad and is shared between both boards on that device.
+See [Cards or List View under the Job Board](#cards-or-list-view) and the matching section under Tech Station for what each layout shows.

 Below the main destinations, the sidebar has two more sections:

 **Quick Start Guides** — Two built-in PDF guides that walk through the basics: